ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 You first say, "Hello."
 Ask them how their day is going.
 Then make the request.
 Now, it is fine.

 "Hello" is a verbal cue.
-In coding, the verbal cues are can be comments and logging.
+In coding, the verbal cues can be comments and logging.

 Some developers want to get rid of those verbal cues in their code, letting the elegance of the actual code communicate.